 Children are grouped and given the opportunity to write an independent text with the support and guidance of their teacher and group.
 The group work together to begin a piece of writing and then continue independently while the teacher moves around the group and supports with individual needs as they arise.
-It is important that guided writing sessions are used with the range of abilities represented across the classroom and planned carefully according to children's targets to promote progression in writing skills for all children.
+It is important that guided writing sessions are used with the range of abilities represented https://oliprimaryschool-my.sharepoint.com/personal/m_chute_oliprimaryschool_co_uk/Documents/GOVERNORS/MINUTES CURRENT AND PREVIOUS YEAR/2023 to 2024/11 FGB 3.7.2024/English policy across the classroom and planned carefully according to children's targets to promote progression in writing skills for all children.